securityinfive/Squeegee-The-Windows-Cleaner/README.md

 - Current Network Connections
 - Security Event Log Scanning

-Squeege will create a report with all teh data collected for easy analysis.
+Squeege will create a report with all the data collected for easy analysis.